Or, read this teaser description first, (it's from the book's back cover / jacket flap) and get a taste:

 She managed a tight smile before pivoting and walking back out of the half-door leading to the service bays.

-The last time she’d turned her back to him had been the last time he saw her.
+The last time she’d turned her back to him had been the last time he’d seen her.
 She’d slid out of his bed in all her naked glory, her passion-flushed skin on display, her generous curves reigniting the lust she’d sated just a few moments before.
 Faith fought and fucked with no restraint, and he’d learned to just hang on and enjoy the ride.

-“We’ve had a good time together,” she’d said, looking over her shoulder with a cool smile.
+“We’ve had a good time together,” she’d said, looking over her shoulder with a detached smile.
 “I’m sure I’ll miss you now and then after you’re gone.”

 Two years together, and she dropped him like a forgettable one-night stand.